mathiasbosman/alphaess-energyid-proxy/README.md

 **Be aware that all readings will be marked as read at 00:00 of the current day.**

-If need be the cron job can be configured although, it is advised to let it run as late as possible.
+If need be several settings can be adjusted.

 ````yaml
 proxy: